Abdelmaoula-Talbi/printf/README.md

 ## Format specifiers

-%c : prints a character to the stdout.(corresponding function: pr_char in the file pr_func.c)
+%c : prints a character to the stdout.(corresponding function: pr_char in the file pr_func.c).

 %s : prints an array of characters excluding the null byte character to the stdout. (corresponding function: pr_string in the file pr_func.c).

-%d and %i : print an integer in the decimal base to the stdout. (corresponding function : pr_integer in the file pr_func.c)
+%d and %i : print an integer in the decimal base to the stdout. (corresponding function : pr_integer in the file pr_func.c).

 %%: prints a percent symbol to the stdout. (corresponding function : _printf in the _printf.c file).

 ## Examples